Vano2903/peggle-data-collector/README.md

   - api documentation area
   - support area (my paypal or buymeacoffe)
   - story of the idea (why am i doing this and effort)

+done:

+- colors on buttons in add-game ✔️
+- user section ✔️
+- stats database ✔️